Why Intellectual Property Rights Are Important: Everything You Need to Know

 Another form of intellectual property that many companies wish to protect are trademarks.
 A trademark includes the name and identifying marks that a company uses to distinguish itself from the competition.
 The rights to a trademark will automatically go into effect when a business starts using the identifying marks.

 If you need help with understanding why intellectual property rights are important, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.